EXA-UQ/EXAUQ-Toolbox/.github/README.md

 our [support](SUPPORT.md) page to see how you can help and how we can help you in the most efficient way!

-Software developed by the RSE team at the University of Exeter, UK and funded by the EPRSC (2021-2025) as part of project ExCALIBUR.
-JS - ADD SPECIFIC GRANT NUMBER?
+Software developed by the RSE team at the University of Exeter, UK and funded by the EPRSC (2021-2025) as part of project ExCALIBUR, grant number EP/W007886/1.

 Many thanks to the code developers of the toolbox: